Speak Now: Release and promotion

-Swift announced details of Speak Now on July 20, 2010, in a live stream on Ustream.
-Big Machine Records released the lead single "Mine" to US country radio and digital download sites on August 3, 2010.
-The music video for "Mine" premiered on CMT on August 27, 2010.
+Swift announced Speak Now on July 20, 2010, in a live stream on Ustream.
+Big Machine Records released the lead single "Mine" to US country radio and digital download sites on August 4, 2010.
 The single peaked at number three on the US Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America (RIAA).
-"Mine" reached number six in Japan, number seven in Canada, and number nine in Australia.
+It reached number six in Japan, number seven in Canada, and number nine in Australia.
 On August 18, Swift released the album's cover art, which depicts Swift with curly hair and red lipstick twirling in a deep-purple gown.
-On September 15, Swift announced a Target-exclusive deluxe edition whose cover art is identical to that of the standard edition but the gown is red instead of purple.
-Starting from October 4, 2010, Swift released one Speak Now track each week on the iTunes Store as part of a three-week countdown campaign; the title track was released on October 5, followed by "Back to December" on October 12 and "Mean" on October 19.
+On September 15, she announced a Target-exclusive deluxe edition; the deluxe edition cover features a red gown in place of the purple gown on the standard edition cover.
+Starting from October 4, 2010, Big Machine released one Speak Now track each week on the iTunes Store as part of a three-week countdown campaign; the title track was released on October 5, followed by "Back to December" on October 12 and "Mean" on October 19.
 On October 22, Xfinity premiered a preview of "The Story of Us".

-Big Machine Records released the standard and deluxe editions of Speak Now on October 25, 2010.
-The Target-exclusive CD+DVD edition contains 14 songs of the standard; the bonus tracks "Ours", "If This Was a Movie", and "Superman"; acoustic versions of "Back to December" and "Haunted"; a "pop mix" of "Mine"; a 30-minute behind-the-scenes video for "Mine"; and the music video for "Mine".
+Big Machine released the standard and deluxe editions of Speak Now on October 25, 2010.
+The Target-exclusive deluxe edition contains 14 songs of the standard; the bonus tracks "Ours", "If This Was a Movie", and "Superman"; acoustic versions of "Back to December" and "Haunted"; a "pop mix" of "Mine"; a 30-minute behind-the-scenes video for "Mine"; and the music video for "Mine".
 The deluxe edition was released to other retailers on January 17, 2012.
 To bolster sales of the album, Swift had partnerships with Starbucks, Sony Electronics, Walmart, and Jakks Pacific.
 In October 2011, Swift partnered with Elizabeth Arden, Inc. to release her fragrance brand "Wonderstruck", whose name references the lyrics of "Enchanted".